microsoft/jacdac/services/power.md

 run a power provider service.
 These are **not** accounted for in the power negotiation protocol.

+The protocol is based on `on` reports, which are always sent in the same frame, after general device announce packets.
+This makes it simpler for other power services to parse them.

+The `on` reports contain device priority, which is either its remaining battery capacity, or a constant.

+After sending an announce with `on` report, the service enters 10ms grace period.
+During grace period incoming `on` reports are ignored.

-* Upon reset, a power service enables itself.
+* Upon reset, a power service enables itself (instant-on), and after 0-300ms (random) send the first announce packet (with `on` report)
-* Every enabled power service emits power `on` reports with its announce packets.
+* Every enabled power service emits power `on` reports with its announce packets, which are sent every 400-600ms (random).
-* If an enabled power service sees a power `on` report, it disables itself (unless in protection period).
+* If an enabled power service sees a power `on` report from somebody else of higher or equal priority, it disables itself (unless in grace period).
-* If a power service has been disabled for at least 55-60s (random), it enables itself, sends a power `on` report, and enters protection period for ~100ms.
+* If a power service has been disabled for at least 55-60s (random) and in the last second it has only seen `on` report of lower or equal priority, then just before the next announce period it enables itself.
-* If a disabled power service sees no power `on` report for more than ~1100ms, it enables itself.
+* If a disabled power service sees no power `on` report for more than ~1100ms, it enables itself (this is when the previous power source is unplugged or otherwise malfunctions).

-The purpose of the protection period in a new provider is for the other power services to receive the power `on` report from the new provider and shut down.
+The purpose of the grace period in a new provider is for the other power services to receive the power `on` report from the new provider and shut down.
 Otherwise, a power `on` report from an old provider could arrive in the receive queue of the new provider, while it's queuing its own initial report.